unrival-protocol/documentation/source/whitepaper.rst

 - For example, Bitcoin has been called the `the Internet of Money <https://theinternetofmoney.info/>`_, and has been claimed to do for money what the web did for humanly-digestible text.

-- The subjects of such claims (and the claims themselves) can be turned into Unrival objects; the competitive advantage gained thereby being the possibility for effective content curation.
+- The subjects of such claims (and the claims themselves) can be turned into Unrival objects, the competitive advantage gained thereby being the possibility for advanced content curation only possible through *ratings capable of arbitrary precision*.
 Turning monologues into dialogues is only possible when the conversation is compelling enough to attract a host of participants.

 - Naturally, not all objects have the potential to inspire dialogue with significant growth factor.
 One particular object that may is the `Goal`_.
 This is because:

+  - Individuals, especially those raised on social media, have a difficult time connecting with others in non-superficial ways.
+This is largely a result of the media on which they coalesce; if platforms adopt the strategy of `limbic hijacking <https://www.fastcompany.com/1836569/hijacking-emotion-key-engaging-your-audience>`_ (which they must, in order to stay competitive), then their users' screen time will tend to increase at the detriment of their mental health.
+Because humans have social needs, despite their social quarantining by social media, creating the illusion of social interaction is a significant value proposition for platforms.
+Customers are all too willing to outsource heretofore instinctual social bonding capacity to these platforms.
+A way to express and cultivate desires deeper than seeing the next Marvel movie is much needed in this meaning vacuum.
+Thinking in terms of goals necessitates cognizance of desires or needs deeper to the surface-level behaviors they motivate.
+Thus, an internet of goals could serve as a medium of more meaningful social bonding.
+To summarize: would you rather connect with others who share the same goals as you, or with others who took the same clickbait?

   - Clarity regarding goals is a missing element of many group endeavors, and an easy way to achieve this would be readily adopted by many.

   - Goals, whether their subscribers are conscious of them or not, already underlie every action we perform.
-Many subpar group action-performances are due to the inability of group members to unite under the same goal, such that their individual efforts may be combined, instead of dissipating in directionlessness.
+Many subpar group performances are due to the inability of group members to unite under the same goal, such that their individual efforts may be combined, instead of dissipating in directionlessness.

 To make this last point more concrete, imagine what the *Internet of TODO lists* might look like:

-The act of TODO list creation will have been turned from monologue to dialogue, for which a mechanism for group decision making is both a pre-requisite and a side-effect (which is a feature common to complex systems, and not a contradiction as it may seem).
+The act of TODO list creation will have been turned from monologue to dialogue, for which a group decision making mechanism is both a pre-requisite and an end result (which is a property common to complex systems, and not a contradiction in terms as it may seem).

-First, It may be necessary to provide some motivation for such a curious use of networking technology.
-If we start with the end-result, it's conceivable that this sort of thing could be quite advantageous.
+But first, It may be necessary to provide some motivation for such a curious use of networking technology.
+If we start with the end-result, it's conceivable that this sort of thing could have its advantages.
 A single, top-level TODO list could exist for a group of agents of arbitrary size, and it could represent these agents' common goals.
-TODO items could be nested TODO lists themselves.
+TODO items requiring more deliberation could be nested TODO lists themselves.
 All lists and items could be curated through a combination of meritocratic and democratic selection processes.
-Given such an application, and enough users involved in curation, it's conceivable that the inadequate responses to which we alluded in `The Meta-Crisis`_ could be the exception rather than the rule.
+Given such an application, and enough users involved in curation, it's conceivable that the inadequate responses alluded to in `The Meta-Crisis`_ could be the exception rather than the rule.

-But how do we get there?
+How do we get there?
 How are TODO items to be prioritized?
 Who can interact with them?
-All of these rules can be enforced by `Proof`_.
-To illustrate:
+All of these rules may be enforced by `Proof`_.
+The following illustrates conditions that data consumable by client applications must satisfy:

-*(The following is written in natural language for sake of comprehensibility, but code examples are readily available)*.

 .. code:: org-mode